Business customers

 50-062 Wrocław, Polska

-c) orally - by phone at the following numbers:
+b) orally - by phone at the following numbers:

-728 975 248 Director of Compliance and Personal Data Protection or
+728 975 248 Director of Compliance and Personal Data Protection, or

-886 530 353 HR & Admin Manager
+886 530 353 HR & Admin Manager, or

-d) orally during a direct meeting with persons listed above, organized within 14 days of receiving the request for this form of notification.
+c) orally during a direct meeting with persons listed above, organized within 14 days of receiving the request for this form of notification.

 Confidentiality protection